chrishyland/chrishyland.github.io/_posts/2018-09-05-monte-integration.md

 - Some properties of smoothness.

-Then, we need to recall the _Law of the Unconscious Statistician_ that states that if we want to calculate the $\textbf{expected value}$ of a function g(X) for the random variable X, if we know the probability distribution of X but not g(X), we can simply compute
+Then, we need to recall the _Law of the Unconscious Statistician_ that states that if we want to calculate the $$\textbf{expected value}$$ of a function g(X) for the random variable X, if we know the probability distribution of X but not g(X), we can simply compute

 $$
 \mathbb{E}(g(X)) = \int_{\infty}^{\infty}g(x)f_X(x)dx